Subscribe to updates

 26 Lonsdale Road, South Norwood, SE25 4JJ

-Planning permission was granted for the erection of a single-storey rear extension and a first-floor side extension at 26 Lonsdale Road, along with changes to the front fenestration and the conversion of an existing six-bedroom House in Multiple Occupation (HMO) to a seven-bedroom, seven-person HMO.
-The application had been amended to reduce the scale of the extensions and the number of occupants.
-Ward Councillors Amy Foster and Jessica Hammesley-Rich had referred the application due to concerns about over-intensification, excessive extensions, neighbour amenity harm, parking, refuse, and character harm.
-However, officers concluded that the increase from six to seven occupants was not a material change of use and that the extensions were appropriate.
-The committee noted the applicant's willingness to enter into a Section 106 agreement to prevent tenant parking permits, although officers had not requested this.
+Planning permission was granted for the erection of a single-storey rear extension and first-floor side extension at 26 Lonsdale Road, South Norwood.
+The application also included changes to the front fenestration and the conversion of the existing six-bedroom House in Multiple Occupation (HMO) to a seven-bedroom, seven-person HMO.
+The application had been referred to the committee by Ward Councillors Amy Foster and Jessica Hammesley-Rich, who raised concerns about over-intensification, excessive extensions, neighbour amenity harm, parking shortfall, refuse impacts, character harm, and the reliability of management plans.
+The applicant, Mr. Brazdil, stated that the property was already operating as a six-person HMO and the application sought to accommodate one additional resident with improved accommodation.
+He also agreed to a Section 106 agreement to prevent tenants from applying for parking permits, and committed to providing secure cycle storage and a management plan.
+The committee voted six in favour of granting permission.

 245 Violet Lane, Croydon CR0 4HN